Navdevl/turbohustle/content/blog/water-methanol-injection---a-octane-booster.md

 #### 1. Tank or reservoir

 The water methanol solution must be stored in the tank and should be placed in a location which would be easily accessible.
 The level sensor indicates the amount of water methanol solution left over to the controller.
-The mixture works great in the if the ratio of methanol content and water content remains 1:1.
+The mixture works great, if the ratio of methanol content and water content remains 1:1.
 As methanol is very hard to find in stores people tend to use winter windshield washer which has 30% methanol and 70% water.

 #### 2. Progressive High Pressure Pump